mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 5. **The user authenticates with GitHub** using email and password, if they haven't already.

-6. **The user authorizes your app to authenticate with GitHub,** if they haven't already.
+6. **The user authorizes your app to authenticate with GitHub**, if they haven't already.
    Yeah, it's a bit of a
    [Pimp My Ride](/assets/images/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit/xzibit.jpg)